 Simplified Repayment Plan

-Instead of juggling multiple creditors and payments, debt settlement allows you to consolidate your debts.
+Instead of juggling multiple lenders and payments, debt settlement allows you to consolidate your debts.
 You can consolidate into a single lump-sum payment or a series of negotiated settlements.
 This can simplify the repayment process and make it more manageable to handle.

 Avoiding Lawsuits and Bankruptcy

 When your account has been delinquent for an extended period, it eventually goes into default.
 Once you reach this stage, your creditors may sue you for the unpaid debt.
 Losing a debt lawsuit can result in having your bank account frozen, wages garnished, and assets seized.
 Plus, even if you win your case, you may have to spend a ton of time and money on going to court and associated fees with losing the lawsuit.
-By offering to settle the debt, your creditor may be willing to end the lawsuit and resolve matters out of court.
-It is advisable to use an experienced debt relief attorney who knows how to navigate not only debt settlement with the creditor but the Court process too.

 Bankruptcy is another lengthy and complex legal process that may be necessary if your debt is too burdensome to handle.
-However, seeking alternatives to bankruptcy options are solid solutions.
+However, seeking alternatives to bankruptcy options is a solid solution.
 These options can include debt settlement and negotiating resolutions with your creditors instead.
 In addition, by avoiding filing for Chapter 7 or Chapter 13 bankruptcy, you can keep your credit report and score higher since the reporting of a bankruptcy can stay on your which typically for seven to 10 years, helping you build up good credit faster.

 The Cons of Debt Settlement